 - An add/drop period is available for research electives during the first four weeks of the fall and spring terms; two weeks are allowed for the summer term.
 A grade of W will be assigned to students dropping a research elective after the add/drop period.

 In general, if less than 50% of the course content (didactic or clinical) has been given, a withdrawal (W) shall be entered on the student’s record by the Registrar when a student withdraws from a course for any reason.
 If over 50% of the course content or rotation days have been completed, a student will receive a WP if they are passing at the time of withdrawal or a WF if they are failing.
+Students enrolled in the Department of Public Health are issued a grade of WF when withdrawing after the course midpoint.
 Students should refer to the applicable syllabus for course-specific withdrawal information as available, and to the Grading System section of the Academic Catalog for GPA calculation.

 The grade of WF may make a student subject to academic review.
 If the student is required to retake the course (dependent upon the academic program) and fails the course in which the WF was previously given, the failed course retake will count as the second failure in that course for Academic Progress Committee procedures.
 The WF remains on the transcript; the F grade for the repeated attempt is posted and calculated into the GPA.